 - focaccia al pomodoro = tomato focaccia

-When I’ve been out running on a cold day and I come back home with a red nose and rosy cheeks, Mat will often say to me:
+When I’ve been out running on a cold day and I come back home with a red nose and rosy cheeks, my husband will often say to me:

 Sei rossa come un pomodoro!